lapumb/HAFH-server/README.md

 go install honnef.co/go/tools/cmd/staticcheck@latest
 ```

-The only other dependency is `make`, which is typically pre-installed on most Unix-like systems.
-If you don't have `make`, you can install it using your system's package manager.
+The only other dependencies are `make` and `openssl` (3.x), which are typically pre-installed on most Unix-like systems.
+If you don't have `make` or `openssl`, you can install it using your system's package manager.

 ### Configuration